netotaku/clarkson.io/src/content/blog/toxic-nostalgia-and-modern-tools.md

 ---
 title: "Toxic Nostalgia and the Tools We Choose"
-description: "Gatekeeping disguised as tradition is holding creative communities back.
-What happens when old-school pride becomes a barrier to progress?"
+description: "Gatekeeping disguised as tradition is holding creative communities back."
 pubDate: "18 may 2025"
 heroImage: "/images/dj.jpg"
 cta: "If your team is wrestling with how to bring new tools—like AI or automation—into a practice grounded in experience and quality, I offer consultancy to help you evolve without losing your edge."